DaliaO15/DaliaO15.github.io/_pages/about.md

 layout: home
 ---

-I’m a mathematician who found her way into data science.
-For the past 3+ years, I’ve been using machine learning and advanced analytics to support decision-making and uncover actionable insights—mainly in science and technology.
+I’m a mathematician who found her way into machine learning and data science.
+For the past 3+ years, I’ve been using these tools to support decision-making and uncover actionable insights—mainly in science and technology.
 I enjoy collaborating with stakeholders to test ideas and build solutions that actually make a difference.

 What I do:
 * Use machine learning and applied mathematics to solve problems across diverse fields—biology, chemistry, digital humanities, and social sciences.